 In the problem statement it was said that after unpacking there are 60 plates.
 So the final goal is to get these 60 plates.
 And they can be obtained by increasing the six plates tenfold.
 That is, multiplying 6 by a factor of 10.
-So the role of the multiplicand is played by plates, and the role of the multiplier is played by boxes.
+So the multiplicand is the plates, and the multiplier is the boxes.
 As a result, we will get plates, the number of which will be increased tenfold from the original.

 Do not assume that the figure represents all 60 plates.
 This is just a model describing that multiplication results in plates, not boxes.

 Of course, the product does not change by rearranging the places of the factors, but if you put number 10 in the first place and number 6 in the second place, you get the expression 10 × 6.
-In this expression, the role of the multiplicand is played by boxes, and the role of the multiplier is played by plates.
+In this expression, the multiplicand is the boxes and the multiplier is the plates.
 Then the result is not 60 plates, but 60 boxes, which violates the logic of the task:

 As with the previous figure, do not think that it represents all 60 boxes resulting from multiplication.
 This is just a model describing that multiplication results in boxes, not plates.